Lacrimosa99/Easy-WI-ARK-Mod-Updater/README.md

 ---

-Please use only the ARK-Mod-Manager for all!
+Please use only the ARK-Mod-Manager for all!<br>
 This Script is only run with the ARK-Mod-Manager Script.